 Mercator Geological Services Limited (Mercator) was retained by Magna Terra Minerals Inc. (Magna Terra) in September of 2019 to prepare this Technical Report ("2019 Technical Report" or the "Report") on the Rattling Brook Gold Deposit (RBGD) of the Great Northern Project in accordance with National Instrument 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum Standards on Mineral Resources and Reserves Definitions and Guidelines as amended in 2014 (the CIM Standards-2014).
-The RBG is 100% controlled by 2647102 Ontario Inc. (ExploreCo), which is a company existing pursuant to the laws of Ontario.
-Magna Terra trades under the symbol of "MTT", on the Toronto Stock Exchange and its registered and corporate offices are located at 150 York Street, Suite 410, Toronto, Ontario, M5H 3S5, Canada.
+The Great Northern Project and the RBGD is 100% controlled by 2647102 Ontario Inc., which is a company existing pursuant to the laws of Ontario.
+It is a wholly owned subsidiary of Magna Terra.
+Magna Terra trades under the symbol of "MTT", on the Toronto Stock Exchange and its registered and corporate offices are located at 20 Adelaide St. East, Suite 915, Toronto, ON M2C 2T6, Canada.
 The purpose of this Technical Report is to provide scientific and technical information related to an updated Mineral Resource Estimate for the RBGD.